-It is difficult to predict whether the sample that has been taken contains enough of DNA from the fetus to do the DNA test.
-Even if the recommendations of the laboratory indicate a possible sample from the 7th week of pregnancy, it is an average based on a set of participants and cannot reflect everyone's reality.
+It is difficult to predict if the sample that was taken contains enough fetal DNA to do the DNA test.
+Even if the recommendations of the laboratory indicate a possible removal from the 7th week of pregnancy, it is an average based on a group of participants and cannot reflect the reality of each one.

 Every pregnancy is unique and just because your samples didn't provide enough information about the baby doesn't mean there's a problem with your pregnancy.
-On the other hand, if you experience a complicated or stressful pregnancy because of the situation concerning paternity, this can indeed have an influence on your relationship with the baby and reduce the exchange of genetic information that can be detected in your blood.
+On the other hand, if you experience a complicated or stressful pregnancy because of the paternity situation, this can indeed have an influence on your relationship with the baby and reduce the exchange of genetic information which can be detected in your blood.

 If your samples are not sufficient, the laboratory will ask you to take another blood sample, two weeks after the first one; fees may apply.

-The DNA fragment being directly related to pregnancy and the baby, there is no risk of misdiagnosis or erroneous results due to previous pregnancies or miscarriages.
+Since the DNA fragment is directly related to pregnancy and the baby, there is no risk of misdiagnosis or erroneous results due to pregnancies or miscarriages earlier.